AzureAD/microsoft-authentication-library-for-js/1-Authentication/5-sign-in-express/README.md

     - Node.js & Express web app
 ---

-# Sign in users in a sample Node.js & Express web app by using Microsoft Entra External ID for customers
+# Sign in users in a sample Node.js (Express.js) web app by using Microsoft Entra External ID for customers

 * [Overview](#overview)
 * [Usage](#usage)